Acceleration & Responsiveness

 To apply for an HOV decal, go to: https://www.dmv.ca.gov/portal/dmv/detail/vr/decal

 Click here for our at home and on the road charging guides.

-Repurposed: Every maker of plug-in electric cars has a program to take back batteries when they’ve exceeded their useful life.
-Used batteries can be repurposed for secondary uses, such as storing energy for buildings, homeowners, and utilities.
+Second-life: Used batteries serve a valuable role for secondary uses, such as storing energy for buildings, homeowners, and utilities.
 Many batteries will be able to store enough renewable energy for your entire home.